 If you live in Scotland, the tax relief rates work differently.

-If you’d like some help understanding how best to maximise your allowances, you can book a call with one of our experts, who’d be happy to provide you with free financial guidance.
+If you’d like some help understanding how to use tax efficient wrappers like ISAs and pensions you can book a call with one of our experts, who’d be happy to provide you with free financial guidance.
 However, please note that Nutmeg cannot give tax advice, and so you may wish to speak with a specialist about tax allowances.

-Read our blog, Will your pension pot be big enough to retire at 55?
+If you're targeting an earlier retirement, you can read our article, Will your pension pot be big enough to retire at 55?

 What is the annual allowance for a general investment account?

-GIAs are not designed with tax protection in mind - any income you earn from them is subject to tax.
+GIAs are not designed with tax protection in mind – any realised returns or income you earn from them may be subject to tax – which is why there is no limit to how much you can contribute.
 That’s why investors often use up all of their annual ISA allowance first.
 Once you’ve reached your ISA limit for the tax year then a GIA can be a good way to invest beyond that, though your GIA returns may then be taxed.

 What happens if I miss the end of the tax year deadline?